-In accordance with applicable law, the Group comprises (a) the POP Bank Centre as the Group's central institution, (b) POP Banks, the 18 independent co-operative banks, (c) the Issuer as central credit institution, (d) credit institutions, financial institutions and service companies in which entities included in the Amalgamation jointly hold a control of over
+In accordance with applicable law, the Group comprises (a) the POP Bank Centre as the Group's central institution, (b) POP Banks, the 18 independent co-operative banks, (c) the Issuer as central credit institution, (d) POP Mortgage Bank

-50 per cent.
+Plc, and (e) credit institutions, financial institutions and service companies in which entities included in the Amalgamation jointly hold a control of over 50 per cent.
 The Group differs from the Amalgamation in that the Group also includes other institutions apart from credit and finance institutions and service companies.
-The Issuer is part of the Amalgamation together with the POP Bank Centre, POP Banks and those entities amalgamated with it from time to time pursuant to the Amalgamation Act.
+The Issuer is part of the Amalgamation together with the POP Bank Centre, POP Banks, POP Mortgage Bank Plc and those entities amalgamated with it from time to time pursuant to the Amalgamation Act.